tylertian123/engsci-notes/2025_fall/rob501_robo_cv/lec17.md

 		* Interpret the grayscale image as a topographic image, i.e. darker regions are "valleys"
 		* The idea is to fill the local minima with "water", i.e. propagate outward from the minima until we hit a high-intensity boundary
 		* This assumes that the boundaries are similar in intensity
-		* Locality constraints can be applied so that the regions to close off the regions
+		* Locality constraints can be applied so that the regions are closed off, instead of open on one side

 ![Example of the watershed algorithm.](./imgs/lec17_3.png){width=60%}